axelclark/axelclark.com/pages/2016-12-18-a-year-learning-programming/index.md

 Finally, as I was learning React fundamentals, I came across [Gatsby](https://github.com/gatsbyjs/gatsby) which uses React to build static sites.
 I started playing around with it and built a simple blog site, [simple-blog](https://github.com/axelclark/simple-blog).
 Unfortunately, I had a blog, but no content so I decided to write a blog post about my year learning programming and here it is!

 Well there you have it, a year learning programming.
 If you have any questions, you can find me on Twitter at [@axelclark2](https://twitter.com/axelclark2) or Github at [axelclark](https://github.com/axelclark).
 My next post will be a collection of notes I made about what worked and didn't work for me.
-It also includes a list of my favorite resources.
+It will also include a list of my favorite resources.
 Thanks for reading!